Canal Winchester, Ohio: 2000 census

+Culture

 Festivals

 Canal Winchester hosts a Labor Day Festival the first weekend of September.
 There are rides, musical entertainment, food, a beer tent and games.
-There is a parade on Monday, Labor Day at 1 PM.
-During the first weekend of August the town holds the Blues and Ribs fest bringing blues artists and rib vendors from all over the country.
+There is a parade on Monday, Labor Day.
+During the first weekend of August the town holds the Blues and Ribs Fest bringing blues artists and rib vendors from all over the country.
 The first weekend in December the city hosts Christmas in the Village, a Holiday themed festival with food, choirs, a gingerbread house contest, ice sculptors, family activities and horse-drawn buggy rides.

 Landmarks

-Highlights of the area include Historic Downtown Canal Winchester, Mid-Ohio Doll and Toy Museum, The National Barber's Museum and National Barber Hall of Fame, Slate Run Vineyard and Winery, the US Headquarters of Scottish brewing company Brewdog, the Brewdog beer hotel, and the many antique shops in the Village.
+Highlights of the area include Historic Downtown Canal Winchester, The National Barber's Museum and National Barber Hall of Fame, Slate Run Vineyard and Winery, the US headquarters of Scottish brewing company BrewDog, the BrewDog beer hotel, and the many antique shops in the Village.
 Canal Winchester is also home to the Bergstresser Bridge, the only standing wooden covered bridge in Franklin County.

 Education

 New elementary schools, a new wing of the high school, and a new middle school have all been built since 2000.

 Canal Winchester High School's mascot is the Indians, and their colors are maroon and white.
 The high school offers many college prep and AP courses.
 The school is best known for its football, wrestling, basketball, cross country, cheerleading, track, and volleyball teams, all of which compete at the Division 1 level.
 The baseball team was back-to-back state runner-up from 2008 to 2009.
 In recent years the school has produced two Wendy's High School Heisman State Finalists, Greg Guiler and Andy Rhinehart; the award recognizes the state's best high school student athletes.
 The soccer team have seen success, with two district titles (2013, 2014), and one OCC Cardinal Division title (2014).
-Notable alumni include NBA player Byron Mullens of the Oklahoma City Thunder, and MLB player Drew Dosch, class of 2010, of the Baltimore Orioles.